 * Tangshan extended its summer production cuts by a month

-* Iron ore inventory fall to an eight-month low (Adds details, closing levels)
+* Iron ore inventory fell to an eight-month low

 The city of Tangshan said on Wednesday it will continue to carry out anti-pollution measures in September by ordering steel mills, coke producers and power generators to shut part of their production.

-The city had earlier imposed a six-week drive between July 20 and Aug.
+The city imposed a six-week drive between July 20 and Aug.
 31 to almost halve the production capacity on some sintering machines and blast furnaces.

 “The rally on iron ore prices is supported by higher steel prices.
-The market is expected to see even fatter profit margins at mills amid stepped-up environmental measures.
+Market is expected to see even fatter profit margins at mills amid stepped-up environmental measures.
 Therefore, steel mills would be willing to pay more for raw materials,” said a Shanghai-based iron ore trader.

-The average profit margins at Chinese steel mills have been hovering at about 1,000 yuan a tonne over the past four months, according to Huatai Futures.
+Average profits margin at Chinese steel mills has been hovering at about 1,000 yuan a tonne in the past four months, according to Huatai Futures.

-Stockpiles of the imported steelmaking ingredient iron ore at Chinese ports dropped to 149.2 million tonnes last week, the lowest level in eight months, data compiled by SteelHome showed.
+Stockpiles of the imported steelmaking ingredient at Chinese ports dropped to 149.2 million tonnes last week, the lowest level in eight months, data compiled by SteelHome showed.

 “With falling inventory, traders are not in rush to sell iron ore at this moment,” said the Shanghai-based trader.